kl1nton/1_Applied_Basic_Science/2_Physiology.md

 - The key player in acid secretion is a H+/K+ ATPase or ‘proton pump’ located in the canalicular membrane.
 This ATPase is magnesium dependent and not inhibited by ouabain.
 Parietal cells secrete an essentially isotonic solution of pure hydrochloric acid (HCl) containing 150mmol/L Cl– and 150mmol/L H+ (pH <1).
 Intracellular H+ of parietal cells is 10–4 mol/L (pH = 7.0) and active transport is necessary to transport H+ against this gradient.
 This is achieved by H+/K+ ATPase in the apical membrane, which exchanges H+ for K+.

 ### Q2.77
-When a patient has a lower than normal haemoglobin, it is important to determine whether RBCs are of normal size and whether they have a normal concentration of Hb.
-These measurements, known as erythrocyte or RBC indices, provide important information above various types of anaemia.
+When a patient has a *lower than normal haemoglobin*, it is important to determine whether RBCs are of normal size and whether they have a normal concentration of Hb.
+These measurements, known as *erythrocyte or RBC indices*, provide important information above various types of anaemia.
 Which of the following is correct?

-	A. Mean corpuscular volume (MCV) = Haematocrit × Total RBC count - F
+	A. Mean corpuscular volume (MCV) = Haematocrit × Total RBC count
-	B. MCV = Hb × Total RBC count - F
+	B. MCV = Hb × Total RBC count
 	C. Mean corpuscular haemoglobin (MCH) = Haemoglobin × [Total RBC count/100]
 	D. MCH concentration (MCHC) = [Haemoglobin/Haematocrit] × 100
 	E. MCHC = Haemoglobin/Total RBC count

 #### Answer: E. MCHC = Haemoglobin/Total RBC count - *FALSE* = D. MCH concentration (MCHC) = [Haemoglobin/Haematocrit] × 100 - TRUE

-- The mean corpuscular volume (MCV) measures the mean or average size of individual RBCs.
-To obtain the MCV, the haematocrit is divided by the total RBC count.
-The MCV is an indicator of the size of the RBCs.
-If the MCV is low, the cells are microcytic or smaller than normal.
-Microcytic red blood cells are seen in iron deficiency anaemia, lead poisoning and the genetic diseases thalassaemia major and minor.
-If the MCV is high, the cells are macrocytic, or larger than normal.
-Macrocytic RBCs are associated with pernicious anaemia and folic acid deficiencies.
-If the MCV is within the normal range, the cells are referred to as normocytic.
-A patient who has anaemia from an acute haemorrhage would have a normocytic anaemia.
+##### Mean Corpuscular Volume (MCV)
+- Measures the mean or average size of individual RBCs -
+	- Size of average RBC (MCV) = total haematocrit / total RBC count
+- &darr; MCV = RBCs are microcytic
+	1. Iron deficiency anaemia
+	2. Lead poisoning
+	3. Genetic diseases (thalassaemia major and minor)
+- &uarr; MCV = RBCs are macrocytic
+	1. B12 deficiency (pernicious anaemia)
+	2. Folic acid deficiencies
+- Normal MCV = RBCs are normocytic
+	1. acute haemorrhage

+##### Mean Corpuscular Haemoglobin (MCH)
-Mean corpuscular haemoglobin (MCH) measures the amount, or the mass, of haemoglobin present in one RBC.
-The weight of haemoglobin in an average cell is obtained by dividing the haemoglobin by the total RBC count.
-The result is reported as picograms.
+- Measures the amount, or the mass, of haemoglobin present in one RBC
+	- Haemoglobin in average cell (MCH) = total haemoglobin / total RBC count
+- Result reported in picograms

+##### Mean Corpuscular Haemoglobin Concentration (MCHC)
-MCH concentration (MCHC) measures the proportion of each cell taken up by haemoglobin.
-The results are reported in percentages, reflecting the proportion of haemoglobin in the RBCs.
-The haemoglobin is divided by the haematocrit and multiplied by 100 to obtain the MCHC.
+- Measures proportion of each cell taken up by haemoglobin
+	- Proportion of RBC that is haemoglobin = (haemoglobin / haematocrit) x 100
+- Result reported in *percentages*
 The MCH and MCHC are used to assess whether RBCs are normochromic, hypochromic or hyperchromic.
-An MCHC <32% indicates that the RBCs are deficient in haemoglobin concentration.
-This situation is most often seen with iron deficiency anaemia.
-Normal values for erythrocyte indices are:
-•    MCV:
-•    men: 80–98 fl (femtolitres)
-•    women: 96–108 fl
+- **NOTE** MCHC < 32% => &darr: RBCs haemoglobin concentration = *iron deficiency anaemia*

+##### Normal Erythrocyte Indices - LEARN
+- Mean Corpuscular Volume (MCV)
+	- men   = 80–98 fL
+	- women = 96–108 fL
-•    MCH: 17–31 pg
+- Mean Corpulscular Harmoglobin (MCH) = 17–31 pg
-•    MCHC: 32–36%.

-Anaemias can be classified using erythrocyte indices in the following way:
+- Mean Corpulscular Harmoglobin Concentration (MCHC) = 32–36%

+##### Classification of Anaemia - LEARN
+- &darr; MCV, MCH and MCHC
+	- microcytic/hypochromic anaemia
+	- most often caused by *iron deficiency*
+- Normal MCV, MCH and MCHC
+	- normocytic/normochromic anaemia
-•    MCV, MCH and MCHC normal – normocytic/ normochromic anaemia – most often caused by acute blood loss.
+	- most often caused by *acute blood loss*
-•    Decreased MCV, MCH and MCHC – microcytic/ hypochromic anaemia – most often caused by iron deficiency.
+- &uarr; MCV, variable MCH and MCHC
+	- macrocytic anaemia
-•    Increased MCV, variable MCH and MCHC – macrocytic anaemia – most often caused by vitamin B12 deficiency (caused by pernicious anaemia) and folic acid deficiency.
+	- most often caused by vitamin B12 deficiency (*pernicious anaemia*) and *folic acid deficiency*

 ### Q2.78
 A 22-year-old woman with paroxysmal hypertension, tachycardia, diaphoresis, tachypnoea, flushing, cold and clammy skin, severe headache, angina and palpitation is diagnosed with a _phaeochromocytoma_.
-The urine levels of which of the following substances will be high in this patient?
+The *urine levels* of which of the following substances will be high in this patient?

 	A. Dehydroepiandrosterone
 	B. Pregnanetriol